-Welcome to the team!
+Welcome!

-Workplace campaigns account for well over half of our campaign achievement and ECCs (Employee Campaign Coordinators) are an integral part of the United Way Campaign.
+Workplace campaigns account for well over half of our campaign achievement and ECCs (Employee Campaign Coordinators) are an integral part of the United Way Campaign and you are the key person in your workplace.
 You are the go-to person.
 The one who assembles a team, creates a plan, and acts as an 'ambassador' for United Way.
-We would like to take a moment to thank you for the job you are about to do.
+We would like to thank you for the job you are about to do.